Being present isn’t about performing — it’s about living truthfully.

 Presence and Emotions

-Emotions can be one of the most overwhelming aspects of pursuing acting.
 Though the drive to be ‘great’ can be strong, the average actor finds themselves incredibly intimidated, and overwhelmed, by producing authentic emotion in a scene.
 Understandably so.
 When you don’t have dependable tools in your tool belt to prime the emotional pump, so to speak, you may find yourself guessing at how to achieve the goal at hand.
-Newer actors will often times lean on hard things they’ve been through to illicit heavier emotions, but there are healthier ways to access these emotions.
-If the goal is to be completely emotionally available, the pursuit must be to be fully present.
-To achieve this one must set out to be supported by everything that would free them up to be fully present.
-But what do you need to be fully present?
+Newer actors will often times lean on hard things they’ve been through to illicit heavier emotions, for instance, but there are healthier ways to access these emotions.

-but emotions can be easily accessed through proper preparation and being incredibly present in a scene.
-We teach students these tools via the Meisner Technique.
-The goal with Meisner is to create an environment where actors experience emotions as a byproduct of the preparation and scene circumstances.
+“We teach students these tools via the Meisner Technique.
+The goal in Meisner is to create an environment where actors experience emotions as a byproduct of the preparation and scene circumstances.”